TedTschopp/tedt.org/_posts/Homepage/Projects/2010-10-21-The-Password-Challange.md

 mathjax:

-order: 8
+order: 12
 ---

-Check the strength of your password based on mathematical models that take into account the latest hacking techniques!
+**Overview:** Check the strength of your password based on mathematical models that take into account the latest hacking techniques!

 * Includes a dictionary of the most common passwords
 * Includes a dictionary of the most common English words